davidmeredith/devsGuidebook/devGuidebook.md

 - A monad can be used as a return type for your functions and goes beyond errors-as-values by adding the ability to do type-safe functional composition.
 - A monad is a parametrised 'wrapper' type that is typically implemented with generics.
 - An 'Either' monad is a very common monad, its wrapped type is either a successful result OR some form of failure result that is returned from a passed-in computation, never both.
 For example: `Either<LeftErrorValue, RightSuccessValue>` (note that Rust is [opposite](opposite), where left is success and right is error).
-- The *simple choice between error and success is essential for enabling functional composition in a consistent way:* this is a core distinction between monads and ADTs - ADTs lack the simple monad API (required `map` and `flatMap` methods).
+- The *simple choice between error and success is essential for enabling functional composition in a consistent way:* this is a core distinction between monads and ADTs - ADTs lack the simple monadic API (i.e. required `map` and `flatMap` methods).
 - The computation is passed-in using a standard API that defines two mapper methods - `map` and `flatMap`.
+- The monad API is designed to enable functional composition in a standard and consistent way from left to right, transforming each monad's wrapped success type along the way to achieve a final end result.
-    - The passed-in function argument is often named `next` to indicate that it is the next bit of computation to apply.
+- The passed-in function argument is often named `next` to indicate that it is the next computation to chain.
-    - The 'next' computation operates on the monad's existing wrapped type to create the next result.
+- The 'next' computation operates on the monad's existing wrapped type to create the next monad result.
+- The next monad's type is the same type as the current monad i.e. calling map or flatmap on an Either monad will produce another Either monad ('monad transformers' are required to change the monad's type in a call chain).
 - The 'next' computation can optionally generate custom side-effects e.g., calling out to another system or writing a file to disk for example.
 - The 'next' function can be a normal function that returns a plain type, it does not have to be 'monad aware.'
-Alternatively, it can also be a function that itself returns another monad.
+Alternatively, it can also be a function that itself returns another monad of the same type.
-- The monad API is designed to enable functional composition in a standard and consistent way from left to right, transforming each monad's wrapped success type along the way to achieve a final end result.
 - As already mentioned, to do this in a consistent way, a monad must have two 'bind' methods called `map` and `flatMap` that each accept a computation.
 The computation is typically a function-reference or a lambda meaning map and flatMap are 'higher-order' functions.
 The given computation 'maps over' the monad's wrapped type to transform and return a new success type wrapped in a new monad instance (or a new error type wrapped in a new monad).
 - If a mapper function returns an error type, subsequent calls in the chain will short-circuit the computation and will simply return the erroneous `Either`.
 Short-circuiting continues until the end of the call chain.
 - Monads exist for several common patterns of computation - you've likely used monads in several libraries and have not even realised.

 [top](#Table-Of-Contents)